The Walking Dead Storytelling deservers an analysis.

 Fans of the series were gutted when Telltale laid off over 250 employees.
 The delay of the rest of season 4 was made apparent.
 In fact, we might never have seen episodes 3 and 4.
 But then it was announced that Skybound Games and Telltale Games had reached an agreement.
 The final episodes of the series were back on.

 We’ve all been anxiously awaiting this news.
 And now we ask the question… why?
 Why is this game series so good that we NEED more of it?

-A good, solid plot is absolutely critical in a game series like The Walking Dead.
+A good, solid plot is absolutely critical in a game series like The Walking Dead storytelling.
 There’s not a whole lot of gameplay to boast about.
 Even in the later stages, seasons 3 and 4 are rather light on the gameplay element.

-All this game’s power comes from the story.
-So to analyze the success of The Walking Dead, we must analyze the story.
+All this game’s power comes from the storytelling.
+So to analyze the success of The Walking Dead storytelling, we must analyze the story.
 It can almost be summed up in one word: Clementine.
 But there’s so much more to a story than a good protagonist.
 Let’s explore…

 These elements are universal.
 They apply to most stories.
 And it’s cliché, yes.
 But for a good reason.

 Each element must be strong in order to create a good storytelling.
 The best plot in the world couldn’t save a dull cast of characters.
 The best characters wouldn’t hold up in a boring setting.
 And the conflict that makes no sense would lead to a dull, pointless resolution.

 So, how does the Telltale series get these elements right?

 The characters are what make this series shine.
 The fact that Lee was something of a blank canvas for us to project onto went a long way.
 We didn’t know much about him.
 And we certainly didn’t know anything about his character.